-Normally, going from version A to version B of an API by instantly deprecating version A and taking it offline in favor of version B is considered a bad move, unless, of course, you have very few client applications using that version.
+Normally, going from version A to version B of an API by instantly deprecating version A and taking it offline in favor of version B is considered a bad move, unless you have very few client applications using that version, of course.

 A better approach for this type of situation is to allow developers to choose which version of the API they want to use, keeping the old version long enough to let everyone migrate into the newer one.
-And to do this, an API would include its version number in the resource identifier (i.e., the URL of each resource).
+And in order to do this, an API would include its version number in the resource identifier (i.e., the URL of each resource).
 This approach makes the version number a mandatory part of the URL to clearly show the version in use.

-Another approach, which may not be as clear, is to provide a versionless URL that points to the latest version of the API and an optional URL parameter to overwrite the version.
+Another approach, which may not be as clear, is to provide a versionless URL that points to the latest version of the API, and an optional URL parameter to overwrite the version.
 Both approaches have pros and cons that have to be weighted by the developer creating the API.
-Tables 2-2 and 2-3 show the pros and cons of both options.